Concordium/concordium-rust-smart-contracts/CTS1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 A smart contract receive function name.
+A receive function name is prefixed with the contract name, followed by a ``.`` and a name for the function.
+It MUST consist only of ASCII alphanumeric or punctuation characters.
+The contract name is not allowed to contain ``.``.
 It is serialized as: the function name byte length is represented by the first 2 bytes, followed this many bytes for the function name.
+The receive function name MUST be 100 bytes or less.

 .. note::